 The School of Physician Assistant Studies is committed to accepting a diverse group of qualified individuals from a variety of backgrounds and experiences in accordance with MBKU's nondiscrimination policy.
 Each application is reviewed and the merits are considered individually.
-Additional consideration is given to applicants with volunteer community service or military experience (verifiable by DD-214), or applicants in the Pre-Health Professions Linkage programs at Cal State Fullerton or Cal State Long Beach.
+Additional consideration is given to applicants with volunteer community service or military experience (verifiable by DD-214), or applicants in the Pre-Health Professions Linkage programs at Cal State Fullerton, Cal State Long Beach or Cal State Los Angeles.